On a local-global principle for quadratic twists of abelian varieties: Products of elliptic curves

-The above theorem is a crucial input for Theorems \ref{theorem: nonCMpower} and \ref{theorem: CMpower}, whose proofs will also need the following auxiliary lemmas on the abundance of ordinary primes.
-Let~$\p$ be a prime of good reduction for $A$ lying over the rational prime~$p$.
+The above theorem is a crucial input for Theorems \ref{theorem: nonCMpower} and \ref{theorem: CMpower}, whose proofs will also need the following auxiliary lemma on the abundance of ordinary primes.
+Let~$\p$ be a prime of $\Sigma_k$ of good reduction for $A$ lying over the rational prime~$p$.
 We say that $\p$ is \emph{ordinary} if the central coefficient of $L_\p(A,T)$ is not divisible by $p$, equivalently, if $g$ of the roots of $L_\p(A,T)$ have $p$-adic valuation~$0$; we say that $\p$ is \emph{supersingular} if all the roots of $L_\p(A,T)$ are of the form $\zeta \Nm(\p)^{-1/2}$, where $\zeta$ is a root of unity and $\Nm(\p)$ is the absolute norm of $\p$.

-\begin{lemma} Let $A$ be an abelian variety defined over $k$ of odd dimension $g$ such that~$A_\Qbar$ is isogenous to the power of a non CM elliptic curve.
+\begin{lemma} Suppose that~$A_\Qbar$ is isogenous to the power of an elliptic curve $B$.
+If~$B$ has CM, say by a quadratic imaginary field $M$, suppose that $k=kM$.
 Then the set of primes of ordinary reduction for $A$ has density $1$. \end{lemma}